tabler/tabler/README.md

 3. Any change in `/pages` directory will build application and refresh the page.

 **Note**:
-Run `npm run build` for rerforms a one off build application without refresh.
+Run `npm run build` for reforms a one off build application without refresh.
 Open [http://localhost:3001](http://localhost:3001) to configure the Web server.

 ## Feature requests